bioinformatics-ca/EPI_2021/2020_modules_folders/epi2020_module5_lab_old.md

 ### Local software that we will use

-**You should already have an open ssh terminal session to your AWS account.**
+**You should already have an open connection to Compute Canada, either through JupyterLab, or through an ssh terminal session.**

 * A web browser
 * scp or WinSCP to transfer results from Compute Canada to your computer